Welcome to 8850

 Why is Mount Everest so important for Nepal's Economy?

 Open and download the 'Everest Report Student Mark Sheet' from the tab above.
-This tells you exactly what you have to do to get the best marks on each section.
-Your report should be about two - three sides of A4 typed up with images, maps and text.
+This shows you exactly what you have to do to get the best marks on each section.
+Your report should be about three - five sides of A4 typed up with images, maps and text.

 Don't forget for the location in the introduction, you can use the work you completed for lesson 1 (at the top of this page) to help you.